 (Spoken on October 19, 1972)

 The nature of the Absolute is incomprehensible to the mind, which is another way of saying that Truth is incomprehensible and impossible to contain in the mind of a human being.
-Why we fail in our lives, whatever be our walk of life, is that we cannot conceive the essence of the matter in the form which it takes.
-Our minds are so constituted that they can visualise and conceive only form, but not the substance of the form or the essence behind the form.
-When we look at a person we behold only their body, their external behaviour and conduct, and cannot see their soul or intelligence because the Absolute principle hidden behind the things of the world cannot be cognised and appreciated by the mind.
-Due to this difficulty we mistake the form for the content, and exhaust reality in our frail attempt when we mistake the particular, the discreet, the separated and the objective for the unlimited or the infinite.
+We fail in our lives, whatever be our walk of life, because we cannot contain the essence of the matter in the form which it takes.
+Our minds are so constituted that they can visualise and conceive only the form, but not the substance of the form or the essence behind the form.
+Just as when we look at a person we behold only their body, their external behaviour and conduct, and cannot see their soul or intelligence, the Absolute principle hidden behind the things of the world is incapable of cognition and appreciation by the mind.
+Due to this difficulty we mistake the form for the content, and exhaust Reality in our frail attempt when we mistake the particular, the discreet, the separated and the objective for the unlimited or the infinite.

 All wonderful things in the world take place suddenly.
 They do not come with premeditation or a notice given to us some years before.
-Any miraculous event, for better or worse, takes place suddenly.
-There is sudden death, sudden catastrophe, sudden cataclysm, sudden rainfall, sudden earthquake, and so on; they elude the grasp of the mind, which is accustomed to thinking in terms of calculations.
+Any miraculous event, for the good or the bad of people, takes place suddenly.
+There is sudden death, sudden catastrophe, sudden cataclysm, sudden rainfall, sudden earthquake, and so on.
+They elude the grasp of the mind, which is accustomed to thinking in terms of calculations.
 Truth is super-calculative.
 It does not come under the mathematical logic of the human mind.
 There is only one thing which cannot be measured through arithmetical or mathematical rules, and that is Truth.
 It has no length and breadth, no depth, no size, no shape, and yet it is the only reality.
 That which is the Supreme Reality is incapable of measurement through the yardstick of human understanding, and yet we want to measure it with our own measuring chains, foot rulers, etc., and want to limit it to this comprehensive structure of our limited mind.

 If we have a quality in us, we will not ask for quantities.
 We will not want riches, buildings, lands and properties.
-We run after properties and quantitative possessions because quality is missing.
-When quality has been lost, we want to possess quantity; but unfortunately, quantity is a perishable entity.
+We run after properties and quantitative possessions because the quality is missing.
+When quality has been lost, we want to possess quantity; but, unfortunately, quantity is a perishable entity.
 It comes and goes.
 It never stays with a person.
 We cannot possess a building for all time.
-We cannot be rich or be a landholder for all time, nor even will we be able to possess this body for all time.
-So all quantitative associations of our personality are doomed to ultimate failure, and yet, unfortunately for us all, there is nothing in this world but a quantity.
+We cannot be rich or be a landholder for all time, nor will we even be able to possess this body for all time.
+So all quantitative associations of our personality are doomed to ultimate failure, and yet, unfortunately for us all, there is nothing in this world but quantities.

 The world is a huge body of mass which is a quantity.
 When we look at the stellar system, the solar system, we see a quantity.
-When we see earth and water and fire and air and ether, we see a quantity.
+When we see earth and water and fire and air and ether, we see quantities.
 When we see a human being, we see a quantitative body.
 Everything is a quantity.
-But quantity, being external, material and physical, has a beginning and an end, and therefore those who depend on these quantitative values for their happiness suffer in life.
-An unhappy person is that person who hangs his happiness on a quantity of the world.
+But quantity, being external, material and physical, has a beginning and an end; therefore, those who depend on these quantitative values for their happiness suffer in life.
+An unhappy person is a person who hangs that happiness on a quantity of the world.
 It may be money, it may be a person, it may be an office, it may be land or it may be a building; all these are perishable things which will desert us today or tomorrow.
 Ultimately, we cannot have even a friend in this world because friends, again, are quantitative relationships.
 It is one body connecting itself with another body.
 It will not last long.

 So what is our fate, ultimately?
 To suffer, it looks like that.
 From birth to death there is a tension and agony and vexation in the mind.
 We do not know how to make a complaint and about what to make a complaint.
 It is all mystery and agony and sorrow from creation onwards.
 Why?
-Because the very conception of the creation of the world is a quantitative concept.
-Even if we think of the whole universe at one stroke, it is a quantity that we are thinking in our mind, and therefore even our logic of the cosmos is only a transference of these quantitative values which we attribute to the ordinary objects of the world.
+Because the very concept of the creation of the world is a quantitative concept.
+Even if we think of the whole universe at one stroke, it is a quantity that we are thinking in our mind; therefore, even our logic of the cosmos is only a transference of these quantitative values which we attribute to the ordinary objects of the world.

 The mind has four defects, on account of which it reads only defects in things.
 One is, first of all, that the item of quantity which presents itself before the mind is a source of unhappiness for the mind, as I have explained to you.
-Quantity—everything is a quantity, a mass, and a physical body.
-This is a source of trouble for us because we cannot possess them always, nor can we establish a relationship with them.
+Everything is a quantity, a mass, and a physical body.
+This is a source of trouble for us because we cannot possess these things always, nor can we establish a relationship with them.

 The second defect of the mind is to associate quality with a relationship.
-Though we know that quality is an inherent truth behind a quantity, we cannot understand what that quality is.
+Though we know that a quality is an inherent truth behind a quantity, we cannot understand what that quality is.
 For example, we say a flower is blue.
-Now, the blueness is a quality of that flower, but this blueness is incapable of perception unless there are other things different from blue.
-If everything in the world is blue, there will be no such thing as blue colour.
+Now, the blueness is a quality of that flower, but this blueness is incapable of being perceived unless there are other things different from blue.
+If everything in the world is blue, there will be no such thing as the colour blue.
 The existence of a quality of an object as we conceive it is only a relationship of one quantity with another quantity, so that even this so-called quality has become a camouflage of quantity.

 The third thing is the relationship that we try to establish between one thing and another thing, which is very artificial.
 There is no such thing as a physical relationship of one thing with another thing because the moment one physical body relates itself organically with another physical body, the two bodies become one body.
 But that does not happen.
 We cannot see one body merging into another.

 The fourth way of thinking is to conceive every quantity as existing in a particular condition.
-It is up or down, right or left.
-It is heavy or light.
-It is moving or not moving.
+It is up or down, right or left, heavy or light, moving or not moving.
 These are the modes or the conditions that we attribute to objects.

-But the Truth value of all things is the underlying value that is invisible to the physical eyes and incapable of cognition through the apparatus of the mind and the senses.
-There is something within us that we do not know ourselves—some mystery within us, on account of which we love life.
+But the Truth value of all things is the undying value that is invisible to the physical eyes and incapable of cognition through the apparatus of the mind and the senses.
+There is something within us that we ourselves do not know—some mystery within us, on account of which we love life.
 What is the most dear thing to us?
 Life itself.
 All activities are for the sake of living.
 All possessions are for the sake of living.
 And what kind of living?
 We want a free and unhampered living, which we call a life of happiness.

 But what do we see in the world which is enduring?
-We cannot say anything in the physical cosmos is enduring.
+We cannot say that anything in the physical cosmos is enduring.
 We say the creation itself has a beginning: Once upon a time God created the world, and so on.
-It had a beginning, and therefore it will have an end also; it shall be withdrawn.
-But there is an underlying basic being which is within all and which urges itself forward as an unavoidable and irreducible minimum of existence in us.
+It had a beginning, and therefore it will also have an end; it shall be withdrawn.
+But there is an underlying basic being which is within all, and which urges itself forward as an unavoidable and irreducible minimum of existence in us.
 When everything goes, something will not go.
 When everything passes away, there is something which remains.

 Just imagine for a few minutes that everything is gone.
 The sun has gone cold, the solar system has been smashed, the earth is pounded to powder, the whole ocean is dried up into the air, and all the air is merged into space.
 There is nothing here, not a single living being to see anywhere.
 Everything is gone.
 What remains?
 Can you imagine what remains?
 Nothing remains except the person who thinks that everything has gone.
 You remain as the contemplator of the fact that everything has gone.
 The earth has gone, the heaven has gone, the whole cosmos has gone, but you are there to imagine that everything has gone.
 This cannot be abolished.
 Though the whole cosmos goes, your essence cannot go because even if you imagine that you go, there is an imaginer of that fact of your going.

 We do not know what will happen to us tomorrow, yet we are very busy today.
 What makes us keep busy?
 Nobody knows what our condition will be tomorrow, and yet we are so busy, very active, as if we are having an eternity in front of us, while it is not the truth.
-The breath can stop even in a minute for some reason.
-Nobody knows when their life will end, and yet there is a hope for eternal life.
+Our breath can stop even in a minute for one reason or the other.
+Nobody knows when one's life will end, and yet there is a hope for eternal life.
 This hope keeps us alive.
 If this hope were not to be, life would have been impossible.
-If it were a fact that in a few minutes everything will crumble to pieces, how could life be possible?
+If it were a certainty that in a few minutes everything will crumble to pieces, how could life be possible?
 But in spite of the knowledge of the fact that anything can come to an end at any time, hope is secure.